GENERATION TO GENERATION

 Introduction

-History books and documentaries can tell facts.
-For example, they can tell when the wars started or when they ended.
+History books and documentaries share facts.
+For example, they indicate when a war started or ended.
 They can tell when things happened and where, but history books and documentaries often leave out the human aspect of history.
-Well before humans began to record history in writing, stories were passed from one generation to another.
+Well before humans began to record history in writing, stories were passed down from one generation to the next.
 This practice has morphed into oral history.
-Oral history is a way to preserve the experiences of the people who lived through history that is preserved in books and documentaries.
+Oral history is a way to preserve the experiences of people who lived through history, which are otherwise preserved in books and documentaries.

 Back to Top